Types of student placement agreements

 There are five main types of placement agreements for students in use at Federation University which support the mandatory requirements for all students completing any type of Work Integrated Learning as part of their Program or course-work at Federation University.
 These may take the form of:

-- an overarching long term agreement between FedUni and an ongoing external provider.
+- an overarching long term agreement between FedUni and an ongoing external provider, or

 - one of four standard-form contracts prepared by the FedUni Legal Office.